-Face masks are perhaps the most crucial item you can use to resist the spread of the deadly COVID-19.
+Face masks are perhaps the most crucial item you can use to resist the spread of deadly illnesses.
 You can purchase various sorts of masks starting from N95, surgical face masks, to KN95 respirator masks.
-You can also stitch your cloth face mask with multiple fabric layers at home.
+You can also stitch your own cloth masks with multiple fabric layers using your sewing machine.
 Before you put on the mask, it is essential to know how to use a mask safely.

 2. Disinfecting Wipes and Spray

-We have many asymptomatic COVID-19 patients who can unknowingly spread the virus by coughing, exhaling, and letting infected droplets land on things and surfaces around them.
-The time the coronavirus can survive on different surfaces ranges from two hours to seven days.
-Therefore, it is important to disinfect all the surfaces that you and your family members may touch.
+Many people unknowingly spread illnesses by coughing, exhaling, and letting infected droplets land on people or surfaces around them.
+Germs are known to survive on surfaces from two hours to seven days.
+It’s always important to disinfect all the surfaces that you and your family members may touch.

-Carry a pack of disinfecting wipes and wipe down all the surfaces you need to touch.
-When you are in the car, shift all your luggage on the kayak roof rack and clean the interiors with sprays.
+Carry a pack of disinfecting wipes when you travel and wipe down all the surfaces you need to touch.
+When you are in the car, shift all your luggage onto the roof rack and clean the interiors with antibacterial sprays.

 3. Hand Sanitizer

-Since your hands will come in touch with most of the surfaces when you travel, frequent washing of your hands is an effective way to keep yourself safe from the virus.
+Your hands will come in contact with many surfaces when you travel so frequent washing of your hands is an effective way to keep yourself safe from germs that will make you ill.
 Hand sanitizers are affordable, easily portable, and don’t require water to wash your hands.

-CDC suggests obtaining hand sanitizers with at least 60% alcohol content.
-Before you buy hand sanitizers, check the accreditations of the product.
-Avoid hand sanitizers containing methanol, which has been labeled as a toxic element when absorbed through the skin.
+CDC suggests carrying hand sanitizers with at least 60% alcohol content.
+Before you buy any hand sanitizer, check the ingredients in the product.
+You should avoid using hand sanitizer containing methanol, which has been labeled as a toxic element when absorbed through the skin.

-Carry a thermometer in your car and check the temperatures of all the passengers on a daily basis.
+Carry a thermometer in your purse or car when you travel and always take your temperature if you feel hot.
 Infrared thermometers let you measure the temperature from a distance.
 If you use mercury ones, have separate thermometers for each person.

-Tissues are essential items to have in your car when you travel.
-You can use them to cough or sneeze into.
-You may also utilize them to hold and pick things that you won’t like to touch during this dreaded pandemic, such as currencies received from random people, TV remotes in hotels, and even boarding passes.
+Tissues are essential items to have in your car or purse when you travel.
+Always use them if you have to cough or sneeze.
+You may also use them to hold or pick things that you won’t like to touch such as money, TV remotes in hotels, and even boarding passes.

-When you use tissues, remember to dispose of them safely so that others do not touch them.
-After you use a tissue to sneeze or cough, you still need to wash your hands with soap water or hand sanitizer.
-Carry separate packs of tissues for each of your family members so that they can use it instantly when they sneeze or cough.
+Always dispose of your tissues safely so that others do not have to touch them.
+After you sneeze or cough, always wash your hands with soap water or use hand sanitizer.
+Carry separate packs of tissues for each of your family members so that they can use them instantly when they sneeze or cough.

 What do you carry in your car when you go on a road trip?
 Please leave a comment below.